supratik1289/Search_using_trie_datastructure/README.md

-Search Engine using Trie Data Structure
+Search Engine using Trie Data Structure in Python

 This was done as a part of assignment in the Information Retrieval (CS4201) Course at IISER-Kolkata.
 The code implements a search engine using the Trie data structure.